1. ICF and CSA Rules.

 d.
 The number of paddlers in each batch will be determined by the size of the field, the river level and weather conditions.

-5.5 Jump Starts – After the 2nd warning from the starter, a paddler will receive a 30 second penalty for jumping the start (staring before the start signal)
+5.5 Jump Starts – After the 2nd warning from the starter, a paddler will receive a 30 second penalty for jumping the start (starting before the start signal)

 6 Race distance.